zouantchaw/logseq-finance-brain/README.md

 ## 🚀 Getting Started

-1. Install the plugin from Logseq marketplace (coming soon)
+1. Enable Developer mode in Logseq settings
-2. Run the `/Finance: Initialize` command to set up the structure
+2. Download the latest release or build from source
-3. Import your first credit card statement
+3. Click "Load unpacked plugin" and select the `dist` folder
-4. Import your investment statements
+4. Click the 💰 icon in the toolbar
-5. View your dashboard at `[[Finance/Dashboard]]`
+5. Run `/Finance: Initialize` to set up the structure

 ## 📖 Usage